How to Change Resolution in DaVinci Resolve (Quickly!)

 The point to understand is that if your render setting resolution is greater than the timeline resolution, then Resolve will throw a warning, and when you go ahead and render, it will upscale your footage which might not result in the desired image quality.

-This often happens when people shoot in 1080p and their final delivery requires 4K UHD.
+This often happens when people shoot in 1080p, and their final delivery requires 4K UHD.
 This will definitely result in upscaling which could compromise a little bit of image quality.

-But if there is no option, you could upscale it to higher resolution as required for your final delivery.
+But if there is no option, you could upscale it to a higher resolution as required for your final delivery.

 But if you shot in 4K, set the timeline in 1080p, then render again at 4K – you’ll not get the original 4K resolution, simply because your source footage is in 4K.